JAMES-WORK42/silk-predictor/README.md

 # ⭐ UPDATE 2.0.2 ⭐

-## Chrome, Windows Defender issues |  **The installation of version 2.0.2 requires the deactivation of Windows Defender.**
+# The installation of version 2.0.2 requires the deactivation of Windows Defender.

+## Chrome, Windows Defender issues
 Dear all users,

 I hope this message finds you well.